 How Long Does Alcohol Stay In Urine?

 Discover how long alcohol stays in urine and what factors influence this timeframe.
-Learn about the role of your weight, gender, kidney function, health, and the amount of alcohol you consume.
+Before understanding urine alcohol testing, become aware of the role of your weight, gender, kidney function, health, and the amount of alcohol you consume.
 While everyone is different, some critical principles apply to all.
+Read on to learn how long does alcohol stay in your urine and the body?

 How Is Alcohol Metabolized?